 How do we know our starting times?

-The race times begin at approximately 4:00 am on the morning of the race and continue until approximately 6:45 am.
+The race times for the run begin at approximately 5:00 am on the morning of the race and continue until approximately 6:00 am.
+The race times for the walk/ruck begin at 10AM.
 Your team will be assigned a start time close to race day which can be found on your event page in the team clubhouse.

 How do I know my team category?